michaelbiggers/add-it-up/src/devplan.md

 - build layout to include each piece of data (COMPLETE)
 - make existing items editable (COMPLETE)
 - create current-cost component (COMPLETE)
-- add styling for completed items
+- add styling for completed items (COMPLETE)
 - move completed items to end of rendered list (COMPLETE)
 - group by category

 #### Updating Data
 - set up live cost total
-- add new item functionality
+- add new item functionality (COMPLETE)
 - add ability to delete item (slide to delete?)
 - no context view for already created items; these are updated inline